RaeanneZ/FoodNav/README.md

    - Dashboard, it provides a quick summary at a glance on Today progress as well as a summary view of each meal
    - Daily Missions achievement to motivate users’ in keeping to their desired diet plan

-6. **Fooducate**

-   Get health insights and useful tips so that users can make better food choices based on their diet plan.
-Users can type to search for the related food articles that they are interested in.

-7. **Food2Nom**

-   Easy to use tool to search on food categories when deciding which variant is a healthier choice.
-Users can type food keywords to search for the related list of variants so they can make a healthier choice with all the macros and calories information.
-Recommendations will be made based on users’ diet plan.

 ### Stage 2

 **Raeanne**